IanYHWu/PyDSALib/README.md

-# PyDSLib
+# PyDSALib

-PyDSLib is a data structures library, written in Python for Python.
+PyDSALib is a data structures library, written in Python for Python.
 It aims to provide an efficient implementation and a convenient interface for each data structure, as well as a selection of useful methods and algorithms to manipulate them.

-PyDSLib is very much still in development - see the TODO section.
+PyDSALib is very much still in development - see the TODO section.
 We welcome open-source contributions to help improve this library.

 Data structures currently supported include: